 These expressions may sound like rhetorical hyperboles to some, but summarise the essence of the current transformational moment in relations between India and Sri Lanka, which has acquired a new bounce and energy after the formation of the new government in Colombo in January this year.

 Mr Sirisena’s visit was followed by India’s External Affairs Minister Sushma Swaraj’s trip to the island nation.
-Minister Swaraj’s wide-ranging interactions have set the stage for the visit by Prime Minister Narendra Modi to Sri Lanka on March 13-14.
 The symbolism and importance of Mr Modi’s visit is clear from the fact that this will be the first standalone bilateral visit by an Indian prime minister to the island country after Rajiv Gandhi’s trip in 1987.

 All eyes in the region will be on the meeting between Mr Modi and Mr Sirisena as they unveil an ambitious roadmap for multi-pronged acceleration of bilateral ties across diverse areas, including trade and investment, development cooperation, defence cooperation and reconstruction of the island nation.